 Habits and behaviors are incredibly hard to change, even for people who are willing and eager to make changes for themselves.
 So if your product requires a complete overhaul in someone’s daily life, it’s not going to penetrate the market.

 For example, you may have a cutting-edge software tool that can save companies large sums of money each year.
-But, their internal teams will need to dramatically uproot their processes in order to use it effectively and see results.
+But, their internal teams will need to dramatically uproot their processes in order to use them effectively and see results.
 Time and again, people will opt to stick with what they know instead of making such sweeping changes to their routines.

 If you find yourself in a situation like this where a behavioral change is required in order to use your product, the product (and/or the messaging you’re using with it) may need to be reworked – heavily.
 Or, you may find you want to make a corporate strategy change and focus on education first, rather than awareness.

-Misunderstanding the market you’re trying to penetrate.
+Misunderstanding the market you’re trying to penetrate

 If you’ve gotten to this point and nothing has resonated yet, your product launch strategy failure may center on this.
 Even if you think you have a deep understanding of the market you’re trying to reach, there are often nuances that are hard to grasp without firsthand experience.

-If you work with us, we can help you with new language support required to take a product that is already successful in other markets into a new one.
+If you work with us, we can help you with the new language support required to take a product that is already successful in other markets into a new one.
 We also launch pilot programs for new products, using a group of agents who will provide customer support as well as customer feedback regarding the new project.
 This can work well and give our clients insight into the new market before they invest heavily in it.

 We understand what it takes to bring new products to life, in a vast variety of markets around the globe, and can help you truly understand your target market.
 Contact us any time to learn how we can support you in defining a product launch strategy that works, and reaching the people you want to reach.